Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Wave-Appropriate acoustic dissipation for kinetic-energy-preserving Schemes

 \section{Wave-Appropriate acoustic dissipation for kinetic-energy-preserving Schemes}

 The kinetic-energy-preserving (KEP) scheme of Chandrashekar~\cite{chandrashekar2013kinetic} constructs the convective flux from piecewise-constant states using logarithmic-mean density and arithmetic velocity and pressure averages, ensuring zero numerical dissipation across all wave families by construction.
 This property is desirable in smooth turbulent regions, but it implies that no dissipation acts on acoustic waves even when the Ducros sensor is inactive, as is the case throughout shock-free shear-layer flows.
-The wave-appropriate framework identifies acoustic upwind bias as the minimal stabilizing mechanism: a small bias $\eta_a$ above the central value of $0.5$ is both necessary and sufficient for stability, while leaving non-acoustic waves unaffected.
+The wave-appropriate framework identifies acoustic upwind bias as a targeted stabilizing mechanism: a small bias $\eta_a$ above the central value of $0.5$ adds dissipation to the acoustic content while leaving non-acoustic waves unaffected.
 In the KEP scheme, acoustic bias cannot be introduced during the reconstruction step, as in WA-3 or WA-5, because the states are piecewise-constant.
 Instead, it is introduced through the dissipative component of the numerical flux, applied exclusively to the normal momentum equation.
 The density, tangential momentum, and energy equations retain the pure KEP flux without modification, preserving the scheme's non-dissipative character across all non-acoustic wave families.
 The validation of this approach is given in Section~\ref{sec:shear_layer}.

 Specifically, the total interface flux is decomposed as

 where $\hat{\mathbf{F}}^{\mathrm{KEP}}$ is the non-dissipative kinetic-energy-preserving flux of Chandrashekar~\cite{chandrashekar2013kinetic}, and $\hat{\mathbf{D}}$ is a selective dissipation term that acts only on the normal momentum component.